 International Journal of Christianity & Education offers optional open access publishing via the SAGE Choice programme.
 For more information please visit the SAGE Choice website.
 For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 Word and (La)Tex templates are available on the Manuscript Submission Guidelines page of our Author Gateway.

 For guidance on the preparation of illustrations, pictures and graphs in electronic format, please visit SAGE’s Manuscript Submission Guidelines.

 Figures supplied in colour will appear in colour online regardless of whether or not these illustrations are reproduced in colour in the printed version.
 For specifically requested colour reproduction in print, you will receive information regarding the costs from SAGE after receipt of your accepted article.

-SAGE provides authors with access to a PDF of their final article.
-For further information please visit Offprints and Reprints on our Journal Author Gateway.
+SAGE provides authors with online access to their final article.

-Any correspondence, queries or additional requests for information on the Manuscript Submission process should be sent to the Editorial Office as follows:
+Any correspondence, queries or additional requests for information on the manuscript submission process should be sent to the International Journal of Christianity & Education editorial office as follows:

 David Smith for articles from authors based in North America